Solo Travel in Mongolia

 Things To Do in Mongolia

-On the south slope of Bogd Khan Mountain are the ruins of Manzushir Monastery, a monastery destroyed by communists in 1937.
+On the south slope of Bogd Khan Mountain in Altai Tavan Bogd National Park (one of the country's beautiful places) are the ruins of Manzushir Monastery, a monastery destroyed by communists in 1937.
 Most of the temples are now covered with grass but there is a museum which shows the structure as it initially was.
 The whole area is ideal for nature girls about the globe with green woods, meadows and clear mountain streams.

 Kharakhorum is the ancient Mongolian capital and was an important city on the Silk Road.
 It was once used as a base for Genghis Khan’s army and you can explore the ruins of Kharakhorum Museum, and visit the archaeological museum nearby.